C4CoderAcademy/esp_gallery/README.md

 #### 8. Describe the architecture of your App.

+We have decided on a model, view, controller, layered architecture pattern.
+The app uses MongoDB, above which, is our backend layer containing our models, business logic and data types.
+We have utilised Mongoose and Express for this.
+Our controllers transform and manipulate the data between this model layer and the front-end view layer, which is built with React JS and uses HTML/CSS, Javascript, and bootstrap.
+This architecture allows compartmentalisation of the app's different functions, aiding the building process so that changes in one layer or function aren't affected by other layers.

 #### 9. Explain the different high-level components (abstractions) in your App.
 The different functionalities of the app are the sales function.